UCLA can't allow protesters to block Jewish students from campus, judge rules

 “No student should ever have to fear being blocked from their campus because they are Jewish,” Frankel said in a statement.
 “I am grateful that the court has ordered UCLA to put a stop to this shameful anti-Jewish conduct.”

+The university is also considering all available options moving forward, she said.

+“UCLA is committed to fostering a campus culture where everyone feels welcome and free from intimidation, discrimination, and harassment,” Osako said in a statement to The Associated Press.

-The ruling came after Scarsi ordered UCLA to create a plan to protect Jewish students last month.
+The ruling came after Scarsi ordered UCLA last month to create a plan to protect Jewish students.
+The University of California, one of the nation’s largest public university systems, is also working on systemwide campus guidelines on protests.

 The demonstrations at UCLA became part of a movement at campuses across the country against the Israel-Hamas war.
 At UCLA, law enforcement ordered in May that over a thousand protesters break up their encampment as tensions rose on campus.
 Counter-demonstrators had attacked the encampment overnight and at least 15 protesters suffered injuries.
 In June, dozens of protesters on campus were arrested after they tried to set up a new encampment.